 top of page

-Elden Ring Nightreign Network Test Review: Disappointing Fortnite Crossover
+Elden Ring Nightreign Review: Where We Droppin'?

-Not only does Fortnite and Elden Ring not mix, but the game is also missing key elements in the expedition - including no instructions on how to resurrect players, no button combos on screen, and a very hard to read map.
+I played the Elden Ring Nightreign playtest and was sorely disappointed.
+Not only does Fortnite and Elden Ring not mix, but the game was also missing key elements in the expedition - including no instructions on how to resurrect players, no button combos on screen, and a very hard to read map.

 Elden Ring: Nightreign is a Fortnite Clone Cash Grab - Playtest Review